 Over sixty years ago, India’s Founding Fathers asked all Indians to respect the national symbols of India, to cherish its heritage and preserve its composite culture (Constitution Part IV-A).
-To honor the importance of those ideals, a small group of Indian Americans in the San Francisco Bay Area (all successful entrepreneurs) decided to create a broad-based, inclusive, Community Center.
+To honor the importance of those ideals, a small group of very successful Indian American entrepreneurs in the San Francisco-Bay Area decided to create a broad-based and inclusive Community Center.
 Its mission would be to preserve the culture, values, and heritage of India for future generations based on the vision and ideals of the Founding Fathers of India.

 In addition to cherishing our heritage, ICC founders also decided that promoting brotherhood and fraternity in the spirit of the constitution would be even more important in a distant land.
 So uniting the diverse community also became one of ICC’s goals.
 And finally, incorporating community service as an essential pillar of this center was considered vital to living up to traditional Indian values.
 Thus came into being our mission of UNITE.
 SERVE.
 CELEBRATE

 India Community Center (ICC) opened its first facility in February 2003 with the efforts of the Godhwani brothers, Anil and Gautam, first generation Indian Americans and successful entrepreneurs, who created ICC as a non-profit organization dedicated to serving the Indian American and Greater Bay Area community.
 ICC is a non-religious and non-political organization with a goal to unite, serve and celebrate Indian culture in the community.